 Pretty much what it sounds like!
-Counselling in East Lothian and Edinburgh, while walking together outside.
+Counselling in East Lothian, near Edinburgh, while walking together outside.
 Normally we’ll be walking side by side, but we may use benches occasionally.
-We’ll be walking at a slow to moderate speed and as the client, you have the opportunity to set the pace you want.
+We’ll be walking at a speed that suits you; as the client, you have the opportunity to set the pace you want.

 Why bring counselling outdoors?

 Being outside in nature can have a beneficial effect on your mental health as well as on your physical health, as a recent study found (you can read more about the research here.
 With walk-and-talk therapy we can harness this relaxing quality of nature, integrating it into the counselling process.

 There is also some evidence that being in nature can stimulate healing and boost the immune system.
 While, strictly speaking, many of the green spaces that we will be walking in are not ‘wild’ as they have been planted by humans, being surrounded by the sights, sounds and spaces of the natural world can increase our ability to relax which can aid the counselling process.

 In my therapeutic work I often focus on the inner child, the parts of you that may not often get the chance to be heard.
 Being outside and encountering nature has the potential to reach and soothe these vulnerable parts.
 My own experience is that deepening my connection with nature has a restorative effect, both physically and mentally, and I want to be able to offer this experience to you too through walking counselling.